The Blueprint for a High-Converting Influencer Outreach Campaign

 You will get absolutely nowhere if you don’t know where you’re going.

 It may seem obvious, but many people get this wrong.
-They target the wrong influencers who have no connection to their audience, then end up scratching their heads and wondering why it didn’t work out.
+They target the wrong social media influencers who have no connection to their audience, then end up scratching their heads and wondering why it didn’t work out.

 To find your targets, you need to answer these two questions: